Cultivate Your Plate

 -

-After the small group portion of the evening, we serve a community meal created by a volunteer chef featuring seasonal food, offering space for further connections to be made.
+We serve a community meal created by a volunteer chef featuring seasonal food, offering space for further connections to be made.

 Event Series Model